cortex-js/cortexjs.io/docs/compute-engine/85-reference-core.md

 scopes until a definition for the identifier is found.

-If a definition is found, change the value of the identifier to `value` if the value is compatible with the domain of the identifier: once set, the domain of an identifier cannot be changed.
+If a definition is found, change the value of the identifier to `value` if the value is compatible with the type of the identifier: once set, the type of an identifier cannot be changed.

-If there is no definition for the identifier, add a new definition in the current scope, and use the `value` to infer the domain of the identifier.
+If there is no definition for the identifier, add a new definition in the current scope, and use the `value` to infer the type of the identifier.

 This is equivalent to `=` in may programming languages.